 We performed a comparison between Appian and Genpact Cora SeQuence based on real PeerSpot user reviews.

-Find out in this report how the two Business Process Management (BPM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The initial setup was seamless.
-We didn't run into any hardships at all."
+Find out in this report how the two Business Process Management (BPM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable features of Appian are workflow management and the ease with which you can build the UI."

 "The new reporting and the new dashboard features are really good."